ZR6LSD/RTL-SDR/README.md

-# A little script that a made to automate the installation process of the rtl-sdr for a headless linux server.
+# A little script that I made to automate the installation process of the rtl-sdr for a headless linux server.

 My script compiles and installs all the needed software to use the Realtek RTL2832 based DVB dongles as a SDR receiver.